 In my practice, I offer a highly effective Affair Recovery Program that I have developed over the past 30 years.
 It is based on seven stages I have discovered that a couple must move through if they are to heal from infidelity.

 I offer my Affair Recovery Program privately in both a weekly format and a weekend intensive format.
-In the later, which is for couples who want quick results, I work with a couple for five or more hours per day for two to four days.
+In the later, which is for couples who want quick results, I work with a couple for five or more hours per day for three days.

 Tip: Ask your spouse to participate with you in my private Affair Recovery Program.